CMLL World Heavyweight Championship: 2011–2012

 On December 18, 2011, CMLL announced that their World Heavyweight Champion Héctor Garza had decided to leave CMLL to work for Perros del Mal Producciones, vacating the championship.
-They also announced that the following week there would be a tournament to determine a new champion.
-The main event of the December 25 Domigos Arena México show was a 10-man torneo cibernetico elimination match designed to reduce the field of championship contenders from ten to two.
+They also announced that the following week, there would be a tournament to determine a new champion.
+The main event of the December 25 Domigos Arena México show was a 10-man torneo cibernetico match designed to reduce the field of championship contenders from ten to two.
 The match ended when El Terrible pinned Marco Corleone to eliminate him, leaving El Terrible and Rush to face off the following week.
-On January 1, 2012, El Terrible defeated Rush in two-out-of-three falls to become the seventeenth overall champion.
+On January 1, 2012, El Terrible defeated Rush in a two-out-of-three falls match to become the 17th overall champion.